FIRST and SECOND YEARS – Aspire to Your Next

 - Coordinate with the Study Abroad program advisors to plan global experiences.
 The earlier in your Tech years that you explore these programs the greater the possibilities that you will be able to include them in your curriculum.

-- Register with C2D2 via CareerBuzz and complete the online orientation and application for intern and co-op opportunities.
+- Register with the Georgia Tech Career Center via CareerBuzz and complete the online orientation and application for intern and co-op opportunities.
 (Your application must be approved before you will have access to review co-op and internship postings in your major.)

-- Meet with your Career Advisor in C2D2 to learn more about experiential learning opportunities.
+- Meet with your Career Center Advisor to learn more about experiential learning opportunities.

 - If research is your goal, meet with an advisor in Undergraduate Research.